 - a current lease with your name and address on it -or-

 The first card issued by Madison Public Library is free.
 You can request one free replacement card every 12 months.
-Additional replacement cards cost $1.00
+Additional replacement cards cost $1.00.

 If you are a resident of a county in the South Central Library System (Columbia, Dane, Green, Sauk, Adams, Wood and Portage counties) and do not have a library card from your local library, you can apply for a card at any Madison Public Library.